alasco-tech/alasco-tech.github.io/_posts/2022-01-07-custom-user-model.md

 The manager definition turned out to be important for us, as without it we started getting errors saying that `User.objects` couldn't be used because the manager had been swapped out.

 We then updated the setting `AUTH_USER_MODEL` to point to this newly created model.
+This was enough to swap the user in the entire codebase, because we were only referring to the User model through this setting or `django.contrib.auth.get_user_model()`.

 Next we did an exploratory step of regenerating our migrations from zero, only to examine and copy the operation that created the new custom user.
 We then restored our migration history and pasted the operation into the actual first migration of the app.
 Then removed all occurrences of `migrations.swappable_dependency(settings.AUTH_USER_MODEL)`, and made the first migration depend on the most recent migration of `django.contrib.auth`, as explained in the unofficial guide.